 - reduce time devoted to the project by 25% or more from the level that was approved at the time of award

 For example: a proposed change from 40 percent effort to 30 percent or less effort requires notification in writing to the sponsor requesting approval.

 - The written approval received from the sponsor must be kept on file in the PI's department and at OSP.

 - e-mails are acceptable for both the request and written permission.

 - Minor changes in effort may be made by adjustments in the salary distribution in OPUS.

 The total effort commitment, (both paid by the sponsor and paid by the University, i.e.., cost shared) at the time the award is issued is considered the threshold against which reductions of 25% or more are requested and approved.

 In order to be in compliance with Federal regulations, the PI should compare the original commitment in the award document against actual grant effort on the Faculty Efforti Certification form.

-Changes in status or significant reductions of effort, as noted above, is specifically excluded from expanded authority.
+Changes in status or significant reductions of effort, as noted above, are specifically excluded from expanded authority.